 The division of the agro-food rows across all users (i.e., intermediate, investment, final private and public demands, stocks and exports) in the domestic and imported use tables.
 Starting with the intermediate demands, the usage of the arable commodity by the 22 crop sectors, is converted into a diagonal agricultural sub-matrix (i.e., off-diagonals are zero).
 Similarly, livestock commodity usage by the 6 livestock industries is also converted into a diagonal agricultural sub-matrix.
 Usage of livestock commodities by arable industries (i.e., manure) are subdivided based on Eurostat output shares, whilst arable commodities employed by livestock sectors (surplus feeds) are also split employing output shares.
-Non agricultural usage of arable and livestock commodities is determined by commodity shares of agricultural commodity 'i' in total agricultural output.
-Moreover, some 'judgement' is also employed to determine which primary agricultural commodity rows are zero and which are non-zero across these non-agro-food columns.
-For example, the 'wholesale' industry purchases €16.9m (€565.9m) of arable (livestock) products, where it is assumed that all arable (livestock) row entries are non-zero.
+Non agricultural usage of arable and livestock commodities is determined by commodity shares of agricultural commodity 'i' in total agricultural output.27 Moreover, some 'judgement' is also employed to determine which primary agricultural commodity rows are zero and which are non-zero across these non-agro-food columns.
+For example, since the 'wholesale' industry purchases €16.9m (€565.9m) of arable (livestock) products, it is assumed that all arable and livestock row entries for this industry are also non-zero.
 On the other hand, the 'hotel' industry is assumed not to purchase raw sugar, oilseeds, textile crops, other industrial crops or feed crops, since it is unlikely that such raw products would be directly used.

 The usage of meat commodities across all intermediate industries is subdivided employing Eurostat output commodity shares, whilst the meat commodity by meat industry sub matrix is diagonal.
 Oils and fats, dairy and animal feeds are already disaggregated in the underlying Spanish IO accounts.
-The processed sugar commodity is stripped out of 'other food processing' commodity row employing Eurostat commodity output shares, whilst all stocks purchases in the 'other food' row are assumed to accumulate to sugar processing.
+The processed sugar commodity is stripped out of 'other food processing' commodity row employing Eurostat commodity output shares, whilst all stocks purchases in the 'other food' row are assumed to accumulate to sugar processing (owing to the CAP).

-In the EU and non-EU import intermediate matrices, agricultural and food purchases are subdivided employing DATACOMEX import trade data from the Ministerio de Industria, Comercio y Turismo (2009).
-For example, the proportion of EU arable imports which are wheat (say 10%) is applied in the wheat EU import row across all columns.
+In the EU and non-EU import intermediate matrices, agricultural and food purchases are subdivided employing DATACOMEX import trade data from the Ministerio de

-&lt;sup>25 The majority of the non-agro-food industries do not purchase arable or livestock products.
+27 The majority of the non-agro-food industries do not purchase arable or livestock products.